All posts by T Farrell

 John Douglas “Duggie” Clague (1917 – 1981) was born in Bulawayo, Rhodesia (now Zimbabwe) and raised on the Isle of Man.
 He originally worked as a bank clerk.
 He was a convivial man, with a passion for horse racing.

 Clague joined the British Army and was stationed in Hong Kong during the Second World War.
 Following the Japanese invasion he was captured and held in the Sham Shui Po prisoner of war camp.
 With three others, including John Pearce (1918 – 2017), the son of T E Pearce, he made a daring escape into China in 1942.
-He was awarded the Military Cross and a CBE in recognition of his bravery.
+In recognition of his bravery he was awarded the Military Cross and a CBE.

 From Huizhou, Clague commanded the British Army Aid Group, a MI9 unit engaged in assisting POWs to flee Japanese internment camps.
 In 1945 he joined the Thailand underground movement, and when the war ended he took command of 30,000 Allied POWs in Thailand.